 - 1. California will be adjusting the data it receives from the Census - i.e. the PL94-171 Total Population, Race and Ethnicity Counts will be adjusted such that Inmates under the control of the CDRC on Census Day (in group quarters) are reallocated to their last known residential address - 2.
 The Citizen Redistricting Commission must consider whether to use the adjusted dataset for redistricting - 3.
-Explain to the public why the redistricting data for California may be slightly different from the PL94-171 data as released by the census. - 4.
-Made more complicated by the application of differential privacy methods
+The CRC must be able to explain to the public why the redistricting data for California are slightly different from the PL94-171 data as released by the census.